bshlgrs/neato-physics-notepad/readme.md

 ## bugs

+- Reattaching numbers doesn't work
+- Deleting equations reveals lots of bugs
 - You can get a variable on the rhs of its expression
-- Deleting equations reveals lots of bugs
-- Numbers aren't on the LHS of products
 - The maps that I use will assign the same ID to multiple numbers.
     - To get around this I should make a "IdAssigningMap" class
 - I sometimes get non-simplified stuff when I solve?
 - "a - b" is rendered as "a + -1b"
 - the nondeterministic ordering of items in a rendering of equation make it flicker
 - you can get "v = v" as an expression result
-- Reattaching numbers doesn't work

 ## improvements